khaledmustafa91/Chat-app/README.md

 ### Messages

-**Create a new message for a specific application to specific chat**
+**Create a new message for a specific application to a specific chat**

 ```
 POST /applications/:application_token/chats/:chat_number/messages